sonic-net/sonic-mgmt-common/README.md

 This repo has all public API declarations for the SDI API.
 The PAS component utilizes the SDI API to get/set data for platform devices be it fans, power supplies, leds, qsfps, etc..

-The implementations of the API can be very platform specific and are kept in a seperate repository(ies) to facilitate reuse if these with diff arch implementation. examples directory has Reference for implementing any new SDI functionality.
+The implementations of the API can be very platform specific and are kept in a separate repository(ies) to facilitate reuse if these with diff arch implementation. examples directory has Reference for implementing any new SDI functionality.

 Building